ANIMATION PRODUCTION with ai

 For decades computers have been able to read text aloud and they've always sounded, quite simply, a bit rubbish and completely recognisable as digital computer-based voices.
 The nuance of a human voiceover has been hard to mimic, with authenticity, pitch, pacing, annunciation, clarity, character, accent, and emotion often missing in their speech.
 However, recent advances in AI trained on human speech have been able to deliver far higher-quality results.

-The rise of AI-driven voiceovers is slowly shaking up the market for professional voiceovers, ideal for use in lower-budget animated explainers, e-learning videos and more.
+The rise of AI-driven voiceovers is slowly shaking up the market for professional voiceovers, ideal for use in animated explainers, promos, social media content e-learning videos and more.
 Plus as creatives become more familiar with the tools and the quality and ease of use improve even further there's every likelihood of seeing AI-powered voiceovers being used in higher quality and budget productions going forward.

 One we've been utilising at our own studio (at least for early placeholder voiceover) is the AI-generated voiceovers from voicebooking.com.
 Their recently updated UI allows for the quick creation of an AI voiceover by simply pasting the script, choosing from a small selection of female and male voiceover artists and pressing play.
 With a small monthly fee, you have the option to adjust pacing and add pauses and emphasis to select words.